 The results of my research into ThermoPlus were somewhat surprising.
-We at DietSpotlight did one of our comprehensive reviews, focusing closely on the side effects, ingredients, clinical studies and level of customer service.
-We also looked at dozens of user comments and experiences.
-At last, we summarized all of the facts to give you the info you need.
+At DietSpotlight, we focused on the side effects, ingredients, and clinical studies.
+Additionally, we examined hundreds of user comments and experiences.
+Then, we summarized all of the facts to give you the info you need.

-To start, ThermoPlus is a “vitamin and herbal dietary supplement” for women and men.
+To start, ThermoPlus is a dietary supplement.
 The ingredients are thiamine, magnesium stearate, gelatin, niacin, guarana seed extract, rice flour, sage extract and oolong tea extract.
-According to the bottle, this product helps boost metabolism and increase weight-loss.
-To use ThermoPlus, you need to take one capsule each day, 30 minutes prior to a meal.
+You’ll take one capsule each day, 30 minutes prior to a meal.
+Supposedly, it’ll boost metabolism and increase weight-loss.

 The first issue we found with ThermoPlus ingredients were complaints.
 “We found a lot of user complaints.
 This is never a good sign.
 Some people even complained of adverse effects like bloating, fatigue and headache, which is concerning,” says our Research Editor.